 What kind of research goes on in the lab?

 Currently, we have research spanning machine learning, visual perception, cognitive science, education, and cognitive development.
 One representative topic is understanding learning from cooperative others (e.g. see “Optimal Cooperative Inference” on the papers page).
-The research involves methods from probability theory, algorithmic learning, toplogical data analysis.
+The research involves methods from probability theory, algorithmic learning, and toplogical data analysis.
 These modeling tools are combined with behavioral methods from cogitive, vision, and developmental science.
 We use a variety of new technologies including our real-time modified reality methods.
 Developmental research is primarily done in collaboration with Liz Bonawitz’s Computational Cognitive Development lab here at Rutgers–Newark.
 Check out our recent papers for more information about recent research.

 Prospective Research Assistants